'The solidarity we have right now is amazing': Local UAW members ready if strike is called for Sept. 14

-TOLEDO, Ohio — A meeting Friday consisting of UAW Local 12's second-shift workers was something between a pep rally and a training course as the union prepared for the potential of something it hasn't had to do in over 50 years: strike against the Big Three automakers.
+TOLEDO, Ohio — A meeting Friday consisting of UAW Local 12's second-shift workers was something between a pep rally and a training course as the union prepared for the potential of a strike against the Big Three automakers.

 "Not too many people know what to expect, especially our new hires, but even our seniority people," UAW Local 12 President Bruce Baumhower said.
 "Their wives are calling us up and asking, 'what's going to happen when our husbands go on strike?'"